College of Pharmacy

 In 1997, Dr. William Higuchi stepped down as Chair of the Department of Pharmaceutics.
 During the following year, Dr. Joseph Andrade served as Interim Chair.
 Beginning 1999, Dr. Jindrich Kopecek began his term as Chair, serving until 2004.
 When Dr. Steven Kern served as Interim Chair until Dr. David Grainger's entrance in 2006.
 From 2016-2020 Dr. Carol Lim served as Interim Chair.
 In 2020 Dr. Hamid Ghandehari started serving as the new Chair of the Department.

-The Pharmaceutics & Pharmaceutical Chemistry graduate program at the University of Utah emphasizes education at the interface of physical/physical organic chemistry, mathematics, novel materials and modern biology.
+The Molecular Pharmaceutics graduate program at the University of Utah emphasizes education at the interface of physical/physical organic chemistry, mathematics, novel materials and modern biology.
 Graduate students learn to apply fundamental concepts in these areas to many specialized areas of research, including:

 - Mechanisms of drug transport in biological membranes, drug release from dosage forms/delivery systems, and drug targeting to specific organs, cells, or sub-cellular organelles;